 At Livingston County War Museum, stories of wartime and military weaponry pay tribute to soldiers.

-An often-changing lineup of autos reveals vintage Pontiac station wagons and race cars, and Oakland cars at Pontiac-Oakland Museum and Resource Center.
+An often-changing lineup of autos reveals cars like rare Oakland autos and Firebirds at Pontiac-Oakland Museum and Resource Center.

-The town’s 24 outdoor murals showcase the local cultural scene, and three swinging bridges cross the Vermilion River to connect Chautauqua Park and Play Park.
+Pontiac's 24 outdoor murals showcase the local cultural scene, and three swinging bridges cross the Vermilion River to connect with parks.

-A self-guided tour of Atlanta’s J.W.
-Hawes Grain Elevator raises interest in agriculture.
+Tours of Atlanta’s 1904 J.W.
+Hawes Grain Elevator (open summer Sundays and by request) raise interest in agriculture.

-The decor at themed Route 66 Hotel and Conference Center in Springfield consists of miniature cars, gas pumps and motorcycles (from $66).
+The decor at Springfield's Route 66 Hotel and Conference Center includes gas pumps and motorcycles.

 The Million Dollar Courthouse in Carlinville proves interesting for its architecture and tales of corruption.

-Ask to see the scrapbook of Route 66 travelers and sample the fried artichoke hearts and tenderloin at The Ariston Cafe in Litchfield.
+Ask to see the scrapbook of Route 66 travelers and sample the fried chicken at The Ariston Cafe, open on Route 66 in Litchfield since 1935.

-In Livingston, a 1940s schoolhouse contains The Pink Elephant Antique Mall, where you’ll find booths of bargain vintage clothing, furniture and books.
+In Livingston, a 1940s schoolhouse contains The Pink Elephant Antique Mall, where you’ll find vintage clothing and furniture.

 Thick pork chops and pie satisfy diners in the relaxed atmosphere of Weezy’s Route 66 Bar and Grill in Hamel.